bbc/psammead/packages/components/psammead-most-read/README.md

 ## Description

 The `MostReadItem` component is designed to display the most read articles given a designated period of time which is dependent on service.
 The component comprises of a `MostReadTitle`, a `MostReadList` which is a grid containing `MostReadItems`.
-A `MostReadItem` comprises of a numerical counter representing it's ranking and a link to the article.
+A `MostReadItem` comprises of a numerical counter representing its ranking and a link to the article.

 ## Installation